 I am an All Mountain enduro biker

 Downhill for you is the icing on the cake, along with rough terrain.
 You don’t mind riding uphill and you take it rather easy, but when it comes to downhill, no more courtesies!

-The SCOTT Genius LT 710, with its super light HMF Carbon Fiber Frame, is ready for all of your enduro adventures.
+The SCOTT Genius LT 710, with its light HMF Carbon Fiber mainframe and an Alloy swingarm, is ready for all of your enduro adventures.
 With a custom FOX Nude shock, a custom 170mm FOX 36 fork, and our Patented TwinLoc technology in combination with traction control allowing for three travel/geometry settings, this bike is ready to tame all mountains.

 Tip: 27.5’’, 29’’ or Plus wheelsize?